CQCL/hugr/specification/hugr.md

 To strike a balance then, every extension provides YAML that declares its opaque types and a number of named **OpDef**s (operation-definitions), which may be polymorphic in type.
-Each OpDef specifies one of two methods for how the type of individual operations is computed:

-1. A type scheme is included in the YAML, to be processed by a "type scheme interpreter" that is built into tools that process the HUGR.
+Each OpDef *either*:

+1. Provides a `Function` type, as per [Type System](#type-system), which may declare TypeParams; *or*
-2. The extension self-registers binary code (e.g. a Rust trait) providing a function `compute_signature` that computes the type.
+2. The extension may self-register binary code (e.g. a Rust trait) providing a function `compute_signature` that fallibly computes a `Function` type given some type arguments.
+   The operation declares the arguments required by the `compute_signature` function as a list of TypeParams (notably including `TypeParam::List`, `Tuple` and `Opaque`);
+   the returned `Function` type may then declare additional TypeParams.

-Each OpDef may declare named type parameters---if so then the individual operation nodes in a HUGR will provide for each a static-constant "type argument": a value that in many cases will be a type.
-These type arguments are processed by the type scheme interpreter or the `compute_signature` implementation to compute the type of that operation node.
+Individual operation nodes in a HUGR provide static-constant TypeArgs - in many cases these will be types.
+For operations defining binary `compute_signature`, each node will provide TypeArgs for *both* the binary function *and* the `Function` type that returns;
+note the args to `compute_signature` may *not* refer to any type variables declared by ancestor nodes in the Hugr (specifically, may *not* use variables declared by the enclosing FuncDefn) i.e. these must be static constants unaffected by substitution.

 When serializing the node, we also serialize the type arguments; we can also serialize the resulting (computed) type with the operation, and this will be useful when the type